 Tailored guidelines on Green Roads for Water in Bangladesh are currently under development.
 As a step toward this, the Assessment Report (May 2025) examines opportunities with LGED to systematically integrate water management into road infrastructure in different parts of the country, whilst at the same time preserving and even improving the transport functions of roads.
+Subsequently, draft guidelines (updated in August 2025) have been developed, building also on the global reference Green Roads for Water: Guidelines for Road Infrastructure in Support of Water Management and Climate Resilience and existing policies, regulations, and guidelines from LGED and Forest Department.

 Key documents